WeZZard/UIAnimationToolbox/README.md

 ### Interpolate UIKit Animations

-The frameworks also can interpolate UIKit block animations and spring animations.
+The framework also can interpolate UIKit block animations and spring animations.
 You can use this API to synchronize UIKit block animations and spring animations with your custom animated stuffs (such as voice volumne).